bxm156/pylibmc-manylinux/README.md

 Because these wheels need to be compiled on CentOS 5, this example uses Docker running on Travis-CI to compile (you don't need to use docker at all to _use_ these wheels, it's just to compile them).
-The docker-based build environment images are:
+The possible docker-based build environment images are:

 - 64-bit image (x86-64): ``quay.io/pypa/manylinux1_x86_64`` [![Docker Repository on Quay](https://quay.io/repository/pypa/manylinux1_x86_64/status "Docker Repository on Quay")](https://quay.io/repository/pypa/manylinux1_x86_64)